 Whilst the Western Bulldogs were disappointed with how there 2017 season ended up after being touted as potential Premiership favourites before the season started, Ellie and her team mates bounced back in 2018 to be clearly the best team in the home and away season.
 Beating Melbourne in the last game of the year cemented there first Grand Final appearance against the Brisbane Lions who had been there the year before.
 With the pressure going into the game as the favourites, it looked like there was going to be an upset as the Lions jumped to a lead in a wintery Melbourne day.
 Fortunately the Bulldogs got rolling through some of there prominent players in Ellie, Monique Conti, and Emma Kearney to come away with a close win.
 This capped off a terrific season for Ellie as she finished Runner Up in the clubs Best & Fairest and in the All Australian team for a second consecutive season.

 Season 2019 was frustrating for Ellie and the Western Bulldogs as they are unable to reach the heights of 2018.
 This was also compounded with Ellie suffering a concussion against Brisbane, however she bounced back to play the next week against Fremantle in WA which highlighted her resilience.
 Looking forward to leading the Bulldogs resurrection in 2020, Ellie agreed to terms to a 2 year contract which will see her a Bulldog until at least 2021.

-Outside of Ellie's football commitments, Ellie works for the Ladder Foundation, before recently taking a role with the Pancake Parlour’s Head Office.
+Outside of Ellie's football commitments, Ellie previously worked for the Ladder Foundation, before recently taking a role with the Pancake Parlour’s Head Office.